Lede

 Dialogue:

-Streaming App (tiny voice): “Rude.”
+Streaming App: “Rude.”

 Dialogue:

-Cinema Chain: “Best I can do is a sticky floor.”
+Cinema Chain: “Try the sticky floor.”

 What to watch, not the show